MBrassey/BrewHound/README.md

 ## Brew Hound

 We are a website that allows users to easily find local breweries in your area!
 Simple as that.
 Our purpose and promise?
 We take the hassle out of searching and comparing breweries - we handle that, and we promise to give you the best and local results to get you on your way!
+See the full MERN stack version of this application here: [Brewhound-2](https://github.com/MBrassey/brewhound-2)!

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)